Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 Arizona stayed alive with season highs in total yards.
 They blew past their season average of 339.4 per game with 466 yards against USC — the third time this season the Trojans have allowed over 400 total yards.
 All instances have happened at the Coliseum.

-Plummer was sacked five times and the USC defense allowed eight 3rd-down conversions, the same amount as last week against Notre Dame.
+Plummer was sacked five times and the USC defense allowed eight 3rd-down conversions, the same number as last week against Notre Dame.

 The Trojans face Arizona State on the road next Saturday.

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.